Patient Participation Group

 The Patient Participation Group meet every six weeks.
-The next meeting is scheduled for Tuesday 15th January and the meeting dates for 2020 will be agreed.
 (All meetings have been suspended until further notice due to covid 19).

 Having a PPG creates a connection between the practice and its patients; allowing open, constructive discussion and analysis of service provision and offering an alternative perspective on many of the topics relevant to general practice.